ShridharBhande/Simform-NodeJS/README.md

 some if the basic standards of Node, APIs and Coding.
 Give it a try.

-Node Version: 14.18
+- Node Version: 14.18
-MongoDB shell version v5.0.3
+- MongoDB shell version v5.0.3

+- Database Dump: Added to simform-db folder

 Pilot Commit: Created a MEAN Node API stack to get started with.
 Also have the ability to log all the API call and its response for debugging purposes.
 Please